0chroma/InductionDB/README.md

 ### Peer Discovery and Relays

-Peer discovery is done through a set of trusted DNS servers and through gossip across the network.
-Relay servers can also be set up for nat traversal/pseudo-privacy.
+Peer discovery is done through a set of trusted servers and through gossip across the network.
+Relay servers can also be set up for NAT traversal/pseudo-privacy.

 ## How does this work?
 I want to learn more!